-So, I embarked on a knowledge-searching scheme to discover what it really takes to raise birds and run a successful poultry business.
+So, I embarked on a knowledge-searching scheme to discover what it takes to raise birds and run a successful poultry business.
 And yes, today, I hold the testimony of success in the poultry business.

 Know it before you invest in it!!